manuth/MarkdownConverter/README.md

 ## CSS and JavaScript Assets
 `MarkdownConverter` allows you to pass stylesheets and JavaScript-files which are added to the document.

-Use the `markdownConverter.Document.Design.StyleSheets` and the `markdownConverter.Document.Design.Scripts` options for adding stylesheets and scripts.
+Use the `markdownConverter.Assets.StyleSheets` and the `markdownConverter.Assets.Scripts` options for adding stylesheets and scripts.

 You can choose the way to insert the stylesheet or script for each asset individually.